annashipman/annashipman.github.io/_posts/2019-12-30-effective-executive.md

 Effective executives periodically review their work programme and ask, if we didn’t already do this would we start now?
 And unless the answer is a resounding yes they drop the activity or curtail it.
 Pull out their resources and put them on the activity of tomorrow.

-Executives are always bailing out the past – every executive has to spend time, energy and ingenuity on patching up or bailing out the actions and decisions of yesterday, whether their own or their predecessors.
+Every executive has to spend time, energy and ingenuity on patching up or bailing out the actions and decisions of yesterday, whether their own or their predecessors.
 This takes up more hours of the day than any other task.
-Few organisations ever get going on their own good ideas, everyone is much too busy on the tasks of yesterday.

 The need to slough off the outworn old to make possible the productive new is universal.

+## Don't sacrifice the future on the altar of today

 It is more productive to convert an opportunity into results than to solve a problem – which only restores the equilibrium of yesterday.

-Research, to be productive, has to be the disorganised, the creator of a different future and the enemy of today.

-## Decide your 'posteriorities'

 Executive work is always postponable because it doesn’t try to solve yesterday’s crises but to make a difference tomorrow.
+One abandons what one postpones.

 The pressures favour the crisis over the opportunity, what has happened over the future, the immediate and visible over the real, and the urgent over the relevant.

-One abandons what one postpones.
+## Decide your 'posteriorities'

 As well as priorities you should set 'posteriorities' – things not to tackle – and stick to them.
 One rarely over-prunes.